-The steroid drugs you may take to control lupus can thin your bones as a side effect.
-This makes you more vulnerable to fractures.
+The steroid drugs you may take to control lupus can thin your bones.
+This side effect makes you more vulnerable to fractures.
 To combat fractures, eat foods that are high in calcium and vitamin D. These nutrients strengthen your bones.

 - low-fat milk